Anum Qaisar

-Early life
+Early life and career

 Qaisar was born and raised in Motherwell to a Scottish Pakistani family, where her parents were shopkeepers.
 Her grandfather had emigrated from Pakistan to Manchester in the 1950s.

 She described her first experience of racism aged nine, when she was waiting at a bus stop after school on the day after the 11 September attacks in New York, her ninth birthday, and was asked, "Why is your skin colour the same colour as mud, as poo?
 Is your dad a terrorist?"

-She studied politics at the University of Stirling.

-Career
+She studied politics at the University of Stirling. and worked as a Modern Studies teacher at Boroughmuir High School and George Watson's College in Edinburgh, the latter where pupils' parents pay fees of up to £13,551 a year.
+She taught her students about why people from minority backgrounds are under-represented in politics; citing a lack of role models.

+Political career

+Early activism and pre-parliamentary career

-Born in Scotland and brought up in a Labour-supporting family, Qaisar was once an active member of Scottish Labour and became general secretary of Muslim Friends of Labour.
+Brought up in a Labour-supporting family, Qaisar was once an active member of Scottish Labour and became general secretary of Muslim Friends of Labour.
 However, she campaigned for a "Yes" vote at the 2014 Scottish independence referendum, and after the result produced a victory for the "Better Together" campaign, she left Labour and joined the SNP.

 Qaisar later worked a parliamentary researcher for Carol Monaghan MP, and as a case-worker for then-Scottish Justice Secretary Humza Yousaf.

 In 2015, Qaisar unsuccessfully stood to be selected as the SNP candidate for Edinburgh Eastern at the 2016 Scottish Parliament election, finishing second to Ash Denham.

-Prior to entering the Commons, she was a Modern Studies teacher at Boroughmuir High School and George Watson's College in Edinburgh, the latter where pupils' parents pay fees of up to £13,551 a year.
-She taught her students about why people from minority backgrounds are under-represented in politics; citing a lack of role models.

 In April 2021, Qaisar was selected as the SNP candidate for the 2021 Airdrie and Shotts by-election.
 The election was triggered by the resignation of the sitting SNP MP Neil Gray to stand at the May 2021 Scottish Parliament election.

+Parliamentary career

 On 14 May 2021, Qaisar won the election, becoming Scotland's second female Muslim MP after Tasmina Ahmed-Sheikh, also of the SNP, and just like Qaisar a former member of the Labour Party.
 Turnout was an unusually low 34.3%, and while Qaisar increased the SNP's share of the vote, her majority of 1,757 votes (8.0%) was lower than Neil Gray had won at the 2019 UK general election.
 After her victory, Qaisar pledged to be a role model for other minorities and to "fight for independence".